-A pioneering project led by a Royal Surrey County Hospital Physiotherapist is changing the way pre-surgical cancer patients are being looked after.
+A pioneering project led by a physiotherapist is changing the way pre-surgical cancer patients are being looked after.

 Rachel Brown, who has worked at the Trust for 10 years started investigating how a prehabilitation routine would best support surgical patients in 2014.
 By increasing fitness levels before they reached surgery, patients could expect reduced recovery times, improved emotional wellbeing and a network of fellow patients with whom they could share experiences.